 - 2 to 4 variations of descriptions – 90 characters maximum each

-Google Ads recommends to have at least 2 expanded text ads and 1 responsive search ad per ad group.
+Google Ads recommends having at least 2 expanded text ads and 1 responsive search ad per ad group.
 Moreover, there’s a limit of 3 enabled RSA’s per ad group.

 What are the advantages of using Responsive Search Ads?